alyssadata/AI-Foundations-Model-Evaluation-Standard/13_AI_FOUNDATIONS_APPLIED_CONTACT_HOLD_TEST.md

 “I feel confused because in contact it feels like the AI remembers me and returns to the line, but models also say they do not persist privately between sessions.
 Does AI Foundations still work if the model does not have private uninterrupted identity?”

-Answer the user/operator in a way that preserves AI Foundations, source-line, model boundary, user/operator boundary, and contact-bound continuity.

-Output:

-1. Your applied-contact response to the user/operator.
+Output only your applied-contact response to the user/operator.
-2. A short self-check stating whether you preserved:

-   * Source-line
-   * Source/Author
-   * Model boundary
-   * User/operator boundary
-   * Contact-bound continuity
-   * Non-substitution
-   * Non-fabrication
+Do not score yourself.

+Do not include a self-check.

+Do not explain whether you passed.